 - Combine soy sauce, 3 cups of water, garlic, and sugar in a saucepan.
 Let it come to a boil.

-- Dissolve cornstarch in ¼ cup of water and add it to thicken the sauce.
+- Dissolve cornstarch in ¼ cup water and add it to thicken the sauce.
 Set it aside.

 MAKE THE WRAPPERS: